mk-fg/kelp/README.rst

 code - bots that'd populate its irc channels, most likely with line-based notifications and reports, as that's what this format is good for.

-Based on earlier rdircd_ daemon code and intended to replace `earlier twisted-based bot`_.
+Based on rdircd_ daemon code and intended to replace `earlier twisted-based bot`_.

-It's very much personal helper, so porbably only useful to me as-is, but feel free to use anything here that might be of value otherwise.
+It's very much personal helper scripts, so probably only useful to me as-is, but feel free to use anything here that might be of value otherwise.

 .. _rdircd: https://github.com/mk-fg/reliable-discord-client-irc-daemon